-In the present uncertain times, there is some uncertainty as to property values as there is for other quoted investments.
-However with an increase in both commercial and charitable demand for housing, the Trustees are confident that the present valuation of the Smoothfield flats is realistic.
+In the present challenging times, there is some uncertainty as to property values as there is for other quoted investments.
+However as a result of the report of the qualified surveyor, the Trustees are confident that the present valuation of the Smoothfield flats is realistic.